zachpino/digidevf17/week10/readme.md

 > Deliverables
 >- Raspberry Pi-controlled prototype robot demonstrating *core functionality* in a recreation of the environment for which it is designed
 >- Commented Python code with links to all included modules
->- Project Documentation through a sequence of annotated photographs
+>- Project documentation through a sequence of annotated photographs
 >- Storyboard of images demonstrating how the robot *sees*, *locates*, and potentially *retrieves* objects of interest
->- Some representation of the final robot design with material and formal choices
+>- Some representation (render, illustration, technical drawing) of the final robot design with material and formal choices
 >- Single layout, 18"x24", describing the project (doesn't need to be printed, should be legible when projected)

 -----